 NOTE 1: To meet the requirement for a Cowardin plant class, a polygon within the wetland unit needs at least 30% cover of the specified plant type (forest, shrub, etc.).
-However, to count the Cowardin polygon as an indicator in the rating system, the polygon itself has to meet a size threshold.
-The threshold is 10% of the area of the unit if the unit is smaller than 2.5 ac, or at least $\frac{1}{4}$ ac if the unit is larger.
+However, to count the Cowardin polygon as an indicator in the rating system, the polygon itself must meet a size threshold.
+The threshold is 10% of the area of the unit if the unit is smaller than 2.5 ac, or at least 1⁄4 ac if the unit is larger.